hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/03-basic-fitting.md

 * full-value property-tax rate per \$10,000
 * pupil-teacher ratio by town
 * $1000(b - 0.63)^2$ where $b$ is the proportion of Black residents
-* % lower status by population
+* \% lower status by population

 All of these seem like they would have an effect on housing prices, but it's almost impossible to guess which would be more important.
 Problems like these are usually solved by a generic linear fit of many variables.
-Unimportant features would have a best-fit slope near zero, and if our goal is to find out which features are most important, we can force unimportant features toward zero with "regularization" (to be discussed in a later section).
-The idea of ML as "throw everything into a big fit" is close to what you have to do if you have no ansatz, and neural networks are a natural generalization of high-dimensional linear fitting.
+Unimportant features would have a best-fit slope near zero, and if our goal is to find out which features are most important, we can force unimportant features toward zero with "regularization" (to be discussed in [a later section](16-regularization)).
+The idea of ML as "throw everything into a big fit" is close to what has traditionally been done in these fields with high-dimensional linear fits.

 In the next section, we'll try to fit arbitrary non-linear _curves_ without knowing an ansatz.